zazortik/azure-xplat-cli/Documentation/BestPractices-Testing.md

     //after is execute once at the end of this test-suite after(function (done) {
-      suite.teardownSuite(done);
+      //teardownSuite is a hook provided for the developer to perform steps that
+      //need to be performed once after the execution of the entire test-suite is complete.
+      //A. If nothing needs to be performed then setupSuite() needs to be called as follows: suite.teardownSuite(done);

+      //B. The created artifacts in setupSuite() need to be deleted, so that the suite leaves the
+      //environment in a consistent state.
+      //Then we shall do something like this: suite.teardownSuite(function () {
+        //delete all the artifacts that were created during setup createdSites.forEach(function (item) {
+          suite.execute('site delete %s -q --json', item, function (result) {
+            result.exitStatus.should.equal(0);
           });
+        });
+        done();
+      });
+    });

     //beforeEach is executed everytime before the test starts beforeEach(function (done) {
       //setupTest is a hook provided for the developer to perform steps that
       //need to be performed before every test
-      //Mechanism to add custom steps is the same that is explained above in setupSuite() suite.setupTest(done);
+      //Mechanism to add custom steps for setupTest() is the same that is explained above in setupSuite() suite.setupTest(done);
     });